Prokopp/the-free-hive-book/the-free-hive-book.md

 The table is empty since we have not loaded any data yet.
 Hive created a folder at `/user/sandbox/wdi` on HDFS for us and we can copy data there to appear in the tables.

 ##Put the data on HDFS##
 We first place the data on HDFS for Hive and then create an external table for the data.
 Upload the `wdi_data.tsv.gz` file to the new HDFS `/user/sandbox/wdi` folder.
 The file is now located on the distributed HDFS file system and can be read by Hadoop and Hive.
 The file is Gzip compressed as indicated by the `.gz` postfix.
-Hive recognizes this format and automatically decompresses the file at query time.
+Hive recognises this format and automatically decompresses the file at query time.

 <a id="query"></a>
 #5.
 Query#